John Stuart Verschoyle

 John Stuart Verschoyle (1853 – 30 July 1915) was an Irish clergyman, editor and journalist.
 He was assistant editor of The Fortnightly Review and authored the first biography of Cecil Rhodes.

 Career

 Verschoyle was born in Saggart.
 He graduated from Pembroke College, Cambridge in 1880 and was ordained in 1881.
 He was curate of Holy Trinity Church, Marylebone from 1881 to 1891, rector of Creeting St Peter from 1891 to 1893 and of Huish Champflower from 1893 to 1915.

 Verschoyle met Frank Harris and worked as his advisor and confidant.
-He was the official assistant editor of the The Fortnightly Review from 1889 to 1891.
+He was the official assistant editor of The Fortnightly Review from 1889 to 1891.
 Verschoyle was known for his biographies and memoirs.
 He wrote under the pseudonym "Imperialist" and was the first to author a full length biography of Cecil Rhodes in 1897.
 In 1900, under the pseudonym "Vindex" he authored Cecil Rhodes: His Political Life and Speeches, 1881-1900.

 He took interest in the history of ancient civilizations.